ukduw/hybrid-tradebot-py/README.md

 Ideally, this bot would have a GUI with real time candlestick charting, where users could simply click the chart to set entry and exit targets per stock.

 I initially thought integrating Alpaca executions/data with TradingView alerts (sends webhook) via a Python web server (middleware) would add the above functionality, but this method does not allow extended market trading and TradingView's free alerts are limited to 2(!)...

-Instead, I implemented utils/logic to allow the configs json to be changed in real time.
+Instead, I implemented utils/logic to allow the configs json to be changed in real time, so trade parameters can be changed/removed as each setup develops.